filswan/swan-doc/multichain.storage/mcp-user-guide/README.md

 {% endhint %}

 {% hint style="success" %}
-**GOOD TO KNOW:** In order to improve the efficiency, MCS system is using FilSwan's AutoBid function.
+**GOOD TO KNOW:** In order to improve the efficiency, MCS system is using Swan's AutoBid function.
 A qualified and optimal provider will be automatically assigned to your deal.
 The storage provider will complete following backup procedure, and synchronize the 'Deal status' to our platform.
 {% endhint %}

 {% hint style="info" %}